xolox/python-qpass/README.rst

 - The pattern 'pe/zbx' will match the name 'Personal/Zabbix'.
 - The pattern 'ba/cc' will match the name 'Bank accounts/Creditcard'.

+When a password is copied to the clipboard, any text after the first line will be shown on the terminal, to share any additional details about the password entry (for example the associated username or email address).
+The ``-q``, ``--quiet`` option suppresses this text.

 **Supported options:**

 .. csv-table::